Finite record sets of chip-firing games: Results

 \begin{theorem} Let $\scL$ be a finite language on $\Sigma = \{1, 2\}$.
 Then the following two conditions are equivalent. \begin{description} \item[(1)] $\scL$ satisfies (LH), (LF), (PM), (abb), and (SP). \item[(2)] There exist a finite graph $G$ and an initial configuration $\varphi$ of chips such that $\scL=L_{G, \varphi}$. \end{description} \end{theorem}

 \begin{proof} (2) $\Longrightarrow$ (1) has been already proved in the previous section.
 We shall prove the converse.
 Assume that the language $\scL$ satisfies (LH), (LF), (PM), (abb) and (SP).
 Let us take $X_1$ as in Definition \ref{def:Xi}.
 Then by (abb), the slope of each edge of the polygon $\conv(X_1)$ is at least $1$ (Figure \ref{koushi3}).
 We choose a line $\ell_1$ separating $X_1$ and $X_1'$ with rational slope $s_1>1$ (we allow $\ell_1$ touches $X_1$ but assume $\ell_1\cap X_1'=\emptyset$).
 Note that $ $ is a normal vector.
 Similarly, the slope of each edge of the polygon $\conv(X_2)$ is at most $1$ and we can choose a line $\ell_2$ separating $X_2$ and $X_2'$ with rational slope $s_2<1$.
 Note that $ $ is a normal vector of $\ell_2$.
 We may also assume $\ell_1\cap \ell_2=\left\{ \right\}$ is a rational point.
-Then the set of all sequences of lattice points from $0$ in the closed domain surrounded by the $x$-axis, $y$-axis, $\ell_1$ and $\ell_2$ is equal to $\scL$ by (LH), (LF) and (PM).
-The remaining part is to realize this language as the record set of chip-firing games.
+Then the set of all words obtained from paths on lattice points starting from $0$ in the closed domain surrounded by the $x$-axis, $y$-axis, $\ell_1$ and $\ell_2$ is equal to $\scL$ because of (LH), (LF) and (PM).
+The remaining part is to realize this language as the record set of chip-firing games on a particular graph.

 Let